5 mobile UX design tips

-Start With the Consumer
+Start with the consumer

-Similar to task-based design is the idea of the 80/20 rule, first forwarded by Italian economist Vilfredo Pareto, and eventually becoming known as The Pareto Principle.
+Similar to task-based design is the idea of the 80/20 rule, first forwarded by Italian economist Vilfredo Pareto and eventually becoming known as The Pareto Principle.
 To put a modern spin on the Pareto Principle and apply it to web design, only about 20% of an app’s functionality will be utilised by 80% of its users.

-So, before committing to a design strategy, use analytics to determine which features and areas of the site visitors are using most.
-By tracking that data, you will be able to narrow down which features are most popular, and focus on making sure that the most commonly used 20% or so are as seamless to use as possible.
-In the same way that task-based design makes tasks easier to complete, the 80/20 rule makes it simpler for users to access the areas of an app or site that are used most.
+So, before committing to a design strategy, use analytics to determine which features and areas the site visitors use most.
+By tracking that data, you can narrow down which features are most popular and focus on ensuring that the most commonly used 20% or so are as seamless to use as possible.
+In the same way, task-based design makes tasks easier to complete, and the 80/20 rule makes it simpler for users to access the areas of an app or site that are used most.

-Ease Them into It
+Ease them into it